 SSFDC Forum specifies the logical format and physical format to ensure compatibility of SmartMedia.
 Samsung pre-formats SmartMedia in the Forum-compliant format prior to shipping.
-Physical format standard by SSFDC Forum specifies that for the invalid blocks the 6th byte in the spare area (column address 517 for 4MB SmartMedia and higher densities, 261 for 2MB SmartMedia, respectively) contains two or more "0" bits to indicate a invalid block.
+Physical format standard specifies that block status is defined by the 6th byte in the spare area.
+Samsung makes sure that the first page of every invalid block has 00h data at the column address of 517(4MB SmartMedia and higher densities) or 261(2MB SmartMedia).
 Other than the blocks with format data and the invalid blocks are erased(FFh).
 Since the invalid block information is also erasable in most cases, it is impossible to recover the information once it has been erased.
 Therefore, the system must be able to recognize the invalid block(s) based on the original invalid block information and create the invalid block table via the following suggested flow chart(Figure 1).
 Any intentional erasure of the original invalid block information is prohibited.